 - Trace Element Analysis

+Most of these methods provide Trace Analysis and can detect parts-per-billion concentrations, and even parts-per-trillion ranges with some of the latest spectroscopy equipment in the lab.
+All of the quantitative chemical analysis processes mentioned above, except for PMI, are considered destructive because a small specimen must be removed from the sample in order to perform the test.
 The best method of analysis generally depends on the type of sample, quantity of material available for analysis, desired result and cost constraints.
-Most of these methods provide trace analysis and can detect parts-per-million concentrations or even parts-per-trillion ranges with some of the latest spectroscopy equipment in the lab.
-All of the quantitative chemical analysis processes mentioned above, except for XRF spectroscopy, are considered destructive because a small specimen must be removed from the sample in order to perform the test.

 Quantitative Analysis Processes